Meeting the ADA Title II Digital Accessibility Requirements

 Digital Content Accessibility Action Plan (DCAAP)

-The DCAAP provides a structured approach aimed at helping units achieve digital accessibility compliance by Summer 2026.
+The DCAAP provides a structured approach aimed at helping units achieve digital accessibility compliance by Fall 2026.
 It focuses on digital content (i.e. websites, documents, audio/video content, and supplemental apps) hosted on public-facing websites and in Mason courses.
 It is divided into five phases, each focusing on different aspects of the digital accessibility remediation process: auditing and assessment, targeted training and consultation, remediation planning, remediation, and ongoing monitoring.
 ATI staff will support units at every phase of this effort, ensuring a smooth and successful transition toward compliance with the updated ADA Title II standards.

 See below for more details: